learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 -2+3=1
 ```

 As a corollary, you can use options after filename arguments.
-Useful if you forgot some option(s) and want to edit the previous command from history.
+This is useful if you forgot some option(s) and want to edit the previous command from history.

 ```bash
 $ printf 'boat\nsite\nfoot' | grep '[aeo]+t'